doda25-team16/operation/ACTIVITY.md

 - Yuting: https://github.com/doda25-team16/operation/pull/76 This week I updated the Grafana Dashboard to display the three metrics we created in the sms app.
 And I fixed the problem of duplicated Grafana deployments.
 The Grafana dashboard JSON file is stored locally so that both manual and automatic installation are possible.

 - Caio: https://github.com/doda25-team16/operation/pull/88 This week I worked on fixing some of the previous issues we had on A2.
 What I did was add the second public ssh key we needed to the project.
 I also updated the script slightly to accout for this second ssh key

+- Ignas: https://github.com/doda25-team16/operation/pull/89 This week I fixed multiple issues in our cluster provisioning.
+I replaced inline shell scripts with helm modules where possible, fixed running playbooks on the ctrl node, fixed the IP range and some other idempotancy improvements.